Etienne van der Linde

 Etienne van der Linde (born 25 February 1978 in Johannesburg) is a South African racing driver.
 He has competed in such series as Euro Formula 3000 and the German Formula Three Championship.
+Late in his career, he also competed with BMW in the South Africa-based Bridgestone Production Car Championship.

+He is the uncle of sports car drivers Kelvin and Sheldon.